anime-shed/image-inspector-go/README.md

 - `HOST`: The host address on which the server will listen (default: `0.0.0.0`).
 - `PORT`: The port on which the server will listen (default: `8080`).
 - `GIN_MODE`: The mode in which Gin should run (e.g., `release` for production).
-- `SKIP_TLS_VERIFY`: Set to `true` to skip TLS certificate verification for HTTPS image URLs (useful for development/testing with self-signed certificates).

 ## API Endpoints